diff --git a/en/support.sgml b/en/support.sgml

 send-pr(1) command on a FreeBSD system,

-by sending an email message to freebsd-bugs@FreeBSD.ORG.
+or by sending an email message to freebsd-bugs@FreeBSD.ORG.

 Please note that send-pr is preferred